 Class timings:

-Semester 1: Quran 101
+Semester 1: Tafseer 101

 * Wednesday, 7-8 PM

-* First day: September 14th, 2022
+* First day: August 30th, 2023

-* Last day: December 21st, 2022
+* Last day: December 20th, 2022

 Course details:

 This course offers a detailed study of selected themes from a few chapters of the Quran that provides sufficient guidance on human relations and social interactions.
-It provides guidelines and boundaries to preserve the moral character of the individual and society.
+It provides guidelines and boundaries to preserve the moral character of the individual and society

 * Hijab

-* Lowering the gaze
+* Lowering The Gaze

-* The trust of Allah
+* The Day of Judgement

 Text: